JohnAbel/shan_abel_AVP_VIP_modeling/README.md

 | minepy | 1.2.2 |

 To generate the example trajectories of Fig 6, run `example_5x_scn.py`.

 To perform the parameter sweep for relative coupling strength, run `simulate_changing_coupling.py`, followed by `perform_mic_calculation.py` for calculating MIC, then `stats_changing_parameter.py` for the statistical analysis and Fig S9C.

+To perform the sweep for relative fractions of AVP and VIP cells with equal coupling strength, run `simulate_changing_celltypes.py` followed by `perform_mic_calculation.py` for calculating MIC, then `stats_changing_celltypes.py` for the statistical analysis and Fig S9C.

 For questions, contact jhabel01 at gmail dot com.